 “Macalester strives to host inclusive, accessible events that enables everyone, including individuals with disabilities, to engage fully.
 To request an accommodation or inquire about accessibility, please contact (department name, email, phone).”

-You may also choose to use a Google Form to track requests.
+You may also choose to use a Google Form for requests.

 Invitations (including social media) may have multiple graphical elements:

 - Ensure that images and logos have alt text – image descriptions – for people who are blind and use screen readers.